How to Create a Trading Strategy?

 Arbitrage: Arbitrageurs exploit price discrepancies between different markets or assets to lock in profits with minimal risk.

-Fundamental Analysis: Traders using fundamental analysis base their decisions on the underlying financial health and performance of companies or economies, analyzing factors such as earnings reports, economic indicators, and geopolitical events.
+Fundamental Trading: Traders using fundamental analysis base their decisions on the underlying financial health and performance of companies or economies, analyzing factors such as earnings reports, economic indicators, and geopolitical events.

-Technical Analysis: Technical traders rely on charts, patterns, and technical indicators to analyze past price movements and identify potential future trends.
+Technical Trading: Technical traders rely on charts, patterns, and technical indicators to analyze past price movements and identify potential future trends.

 Successful trading requires discipline, risk management, and following the chosen strategy’s rules.